 As the nights draw in, there’s plenty of cause for celebration.
 Dark skies are perfect for stargazing, scarecrow trails are an autumn staple, and The Great British Bake Off is an excellent excuse to get baking.
-While we still need some clever thinking and precise planning to make sure everyone’s safe, there’s no doubt that this season is set for fun galore.
+There’s no doubt that this season is set for fun galore.

 Autumn craft evening

 The beautiful colours of autumn are the perfect inspiration for children’s creativity.
-Run it as an after-school event, offering a selection of crafts for the children to enjoy.
+Run the event after school, offering a selection of activities for the children to enjoy.
 When choosing crafts, look at what materials you have available and what you can find outside: pinecone hedgehogs, leaf art, pebble painting and air dry clay pumpkins are all good options.
 Or plan it for later in the year and encourage the children to make Christmas gifts for their families.
-Charge a small fee to enter and include snacks and drinks to fuel pupil’s artistry without anyone needing to handle cash.
+Charge a small fee to enter and include snacks and drinks to fuel pupil’s artistry.
 For adults, try willow weaving as a pine needle-free alternative to wreath making.
 Find a local expert to run the event and guide attendees through the process.

 Space and stargazing event